oliger/brique.js/README.md

 # Brique.js

-Pimp your DOM elements with data-attributes.
+Pimp your DOM nodes.
+This is a POC.

 ## API